 The fair values of the following financial instruments represent our best estimate of the amounts that would be received to sell those assets or that would be paid to transfer those liabilities in an orderly transaction between market participants at that date.
 Our fair value measurements maximize the use of observable inputs.
 However, in situations where there is little, if any, market activity for the asset or liability at the measurement date, the fair value measurement reflects our judgments about the assumptions that market participants would use in pricing the asset or liability based on the best information available in the circumstances.
-The following methods and assumptions were used to estimate the fair value of financial instruments at March 31, 2011 and December 31, 2010.
+The following methods and assumptions were used to estimate the fair value of financial instruments at June 30, 2011 and December 31, 2010.

-Cash and Cash Equivalents, Trade Receivables and Trade Accounts Payable.
+Cash and cash equivalents, trade receivables and trade accounts payable.
 The carrying amount approximates fair value because of the short-term maturity of these instruments.

 Derivative instrument.
-The fair value of our interest rate swap is determined using a pricing model based on the LIBOR swap rate and other observable market data.
+The fair value of our interest rate swap as of December 31, 2010 was determined using a pricing model based on the LIBOR swap rate and other observable market data.
 The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both Wells Fargo Bank N.A., the counterparty, and us.
-Our fair value measurement of our interest rate swap utilizes Level 2 inputs.
+Our fair value measurement of our interest rate swap utilized Level 2 inputs.
+We did not have an interest rate swap as of June 30, 2011.